Banner

 I share the broad view that where there are no physical barriers and the public has been apparently free to walk over the whole width of the street for many years, such evidence suggests it is part of the highway.
 I too find that it is.”

 Mr. White lost his case against the penalty issued by Westminster Council.
-What excuse will Mr. Tippett come up with now?
-In due course @tony will no doubt let us know.
-So far he has asked only for an apology for Bexley Council’s ignorance of established case law.
+How will Mr. Tippett respond to yet another complaint? @tony will no doubt let us know.
+So far he is asking only for an apology for Bexley Council’s alleged ignorance of established case law; but are they?

 Report bad parkingIf Bexley Council adopted Westminster’s policy in Abbey Wood I can think of several traders who would be very upset about it.
-If Mr. Tippett has any sense he should acknowledge that @tony has the law on his side but Bexley Council as a matter of policy, has decided not to pursue parking offences on private property.
+If Mr. Tippett has any sense he should perhaps more clearly acknowledge that @tony has the law on his side but Bexley Council as a matter of policy has decided not to pursue parking offences on private property except in exceptional cases.

-And then correct the untruth on his website which speaks of being unable to enforce parking on private property.
-It is not unable, it is a conscious decision just like their decision not to enforce the 50 centimetres from the kerb rule.
+Maybe he should also modify the blanket ‘ban’ on reporting private property parking displayed on his website.
+It is not “unable”, it is a conscious decision just like their decision not to enforce the 50 centimetres from the kerb rule.

 Return to the top of this page